unbit/uwsgi-swift/README.md

 ```

-The plugin has hardcoded mangled entry point (so do not changefunction signature or the plugin will crash):
+The plugin has hardcoded mangled entry point (so do not change function signature or the plugin will crash):

 ```c
 char *symbol_name = "_TF7example11applicationFCSo12NSDictionaryCSo7NSArray";